 Announcements prior to the draft, or the specific Floor Rules for the format may specify additional penalties for Draft Procedure Violations.

 137. Tournament Error - Player Communication Violation

-A player unintentionally violates the Player Communication guidelines (see section 50).
-Intentional violations, or attempting to take advantage of a previously committed violation, should be treated as Cheating - Fraud.
+A player unintentionally violates the Player Communication policy (see section 50).
+An intentional violation, or attempting to take advantage of a previously committed violation, is defined as Cheating - Fraud.

 Example